No protection, no hearing until we know where you are, says SC on IPS officer Param Bir Singh's plea | Law-Order

 A bench headed by Justice S K Kaul took exception that his plea seeking protection has been filed through power of attorney.

 It further said: ''The petition has been filed through power of attorney.
-Where are you.
+Where are you?
 Are you in this country or outside?
-In some state, where are you.
-We will come to the remaining, first we know where are you?''
-A magistrate's court in Bombay on Wednesday declared Singh a ''proclaimed offender'' in an extortion case registered against him and some other police officers in the city.
+In some states, where are you?
+We will come to the remaining, first, we know where you are?''
+A magistrate court in Bombay on Wednesday declared Singh a ''proclaimed offender'' in an extortion case registered against him and some other police officers in the city.

 Singh had last attended his office in May this year after which he went on leave.
 The state police had told the Bombay High Court last month that his whereabouts were not known.